The South-Western Project (SWP) and is the single largest phase of the Masterplan for the redevelopment of Lord’s.

 The Thomas Lord Building will house new staff offices and a new reception, which will improve both MCC’s operational efficiency and security.

-MCC submitted the planning application to Westminster City Council in July, and hopes it will be determined by the end of 2015.
-It requested a five-year consent from Westminster, to provide flexibility in the building timetable and reflect the fact that staging arrangements for major matches for the period 2019-2022 will not now be finalised until 2017.
+MCC received a five-year consent from Westminster, to provide flexibility in the building timetable and reflect the fact that staging arrangements for major matches after 2019 are unlikely to be finalised before late 2017.

 Accordingly, the earliest date that the SWP can commence in its current form is Autumn 2019.